SkybuckFlying/SkyVite/AI System Prompts/SystemPrompt.md

 // It does not influence the availability of other units.
 ```

+### 3. Use FPCUnit for unit testing instead of DUnitX.

+2. DUnitX is Delphi only.
+For Free Pascal Compiler use FPCUnit for unit testing.

+Use conditional compilation directives to implement/support both testing frameworks.

 ### Git work flow

 # AI Worker / Translator Protocol (Go → Delphi)